Last updated: May 3, 2026

 | Supplemental homestead deduction | 40% of assessed value left after the standard deduction for 2026 bills | Same homestead filing | Future percentages change over time |

-| Supplemental homestead credit | Lesser of 10% of tax liability or $300 on qualifying homesteads | No | Shows on 2026 bills and later |
+| Supplemental homestead credit | Lesser of 10% of tax liability or $300 on qualifying homesteads | No separate form | Shows on 2026 bills and later |

-| Property tax cap credit | Usually keeps homestead taxes at or under 1% of gross assessed value | No | Referendum charges may still add cost |
+| Property tax cap credit | Usually keeps homestead taxes at or under 1% of gross assessed value | No separate form | Referendum charges may still add cost |

 | Over 65 Credit | $150 credit | Yes, with county auditor | Age, ownership, and income rules apply |

-| Over 65 Circuit Breaker Credit | Limits increase above 2% over prior year for a qualifying homestead | Yes, with county auditor | Not a full tax freeze |
+| Over 65 Circuit Breaker Credit | Limits a qualifying increase to 2% over the prior year | Yes, with county auditor | Not a full tax freeze |

-| County-option credit | Local extra help in limited places | Maybe | Rules vary sharply by county and district |
+| County-option credit | Local extra help in limited places | Maybe | Rules vary by county and district |

-| County-option deferral | Lets you delay a small part of the bill | Only if your county adopted it | It is a deferral, not free money |
+| County-option deferral | Lets you delay a small part of the bill | Only if your county adopted it | It is a deferral, not a grant |

 Who usually qualifies